 Applying an Equity and Inclusion Lens to Adult Literacy and Education While much of the conversation about the impact of COVID-19 on education has centered around PK-12 and higher education, the pandemic has also had a profound impact on the Read More >

 With the rapid transitions in how students are learning, I have been musing about the effects and impacts on how students learn and what supports they need.
 It is well-established that online education, with asynchronous discussions and means to participate, Read More >

-The Online Learning Consortium (OLC) is reaching out to our global community of thought leaders, faculty, innovators, and practitioners to bring you insights from the field of online, blended, and digital learning.
-This week, Bethany Bovard, OLC Institute faculty for Read More >
+The Online Learning Consortium (OLC) is reaching out to our global community of thought leaders, faculty, innovators and practitioners to bring you insights from the field of online, blended and digital learning.
+This week, Dr. Amanda Kraus, OLC Institute faculty Read More >